DundreDE/Countdown/README.md

 - Click "End Countdown" to finish the countdown.

 ### License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+See the German [LICENSE](LICENSE.txt) file for more information.